newwayland/baseline-economy/docs/issues.md

 - The wage choice of the unemployed is ambiguous.
 It talks about a currently received wage, but as the household is unemployed they are not receiving a wage at that point.
 Other context suggests this should be “reserved wage”.
 - Employed Households will jump jobs if they find a new job offering more than the minimum of their current wage rate or the reservation wage.
 The unemployed however will not take a job unless they get more than the reservation wage.
 - If a firm has a worker on notice from the previous month, but needs to hire this month does it cancel the firing, or go through with it and look for a new worker?
+- Similarly if there is an open position from previous months, but now inventories say the firm needs to fire, do they cancel out?